Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Numerical Examples

 The CD Player model is a \(120^{\text{th}}\)-order system with 2 inputs and 2 outputs, taken from the benchmark collection in \cite{chahlaoui2005benchmark} commonly used for evaluating MOR algorithms.
 For frequency-domain QuadBT, 300 logarithmically-spaced quadrature nodes and weights are generated over the frequency range \(10^{-3}\) to \(10^3\) rad/sec using the exponential trapezoidal rule, which is the preferred numerical quadrature method in \cite{goseaQuad} for achieving high accuracy.
 These nodes are used to approximate both the controllability and observability Gramians.
 The corresponding transfer function samples are computed from the state-space realization of the CD Player model provided in \cite{chahlaoui2005benchmark}.
 For time-limited QuadBT, 400 uniformly-spaced quadrature nodes and weights are computed over the time interval \([0, 40]\) seconds using the Gauss–Legendre quadrature rule.
 Impulse response samples are generated using the same state-space model.
 The respective quadruplets are then constructed and used to execute QuadBT.
 Subsequently, 300 ADI shifts are generated as described in Subsection \ref{subex_1}, after which transfer function samples are evaluated and the corresponding quadruplet is constructed.

-Figure~\ref{fig1} shows the largest 20 Hankel singular values approximated by QuadBT and DD-ADI-BT.
-As shown, DD-ADI-BT provides a close approximation to the Hankel singular values of the original system.
+Figure~\ref{fig1} shows the largest 20 Hankel singular values approximated by QuadBT and NI-ADI-BT.
+As shown, NI-ADI-BT provides a close approximation to the Hankel singular values of the original system.
 Figure~\ref{fig2} presents the \(\mathcal{H}_\infty\) norm of the relative error \(\frac{||G(s) - G_r(s)||_{\mathcal{H}_\infty}}{||G(s)||_{\mathcal{H}_\infty}}\) for ROMs of orders 1 through 20.
-The results indicate that DD-ADI-BT achieves accuracy comparable to that of intrusive BT and QuadBT.
+The results indicate that NI-ADI-BT achieves accuracy comparable to that of intrusive BT and QuadBT.

 Using the same respective quadruplets, FD-Quad-IRKA, TD-Quad-IRKA, and PORK-IRKA are applied to compute an $8^{th}$-order ROM.
 In FD-Quad-IRKA, the weights are obtained using the trapezoidal rule applied to the same nodes used by QuadBT.
 Figure~\ref{fig3} shows the frequency response of the original system \(G(s)\) (input 1 and output 1) and the ROMs \(G_r(s)\) (input 1 and output 1) produced by IRKA, FD-Quad-IRKA, TD-Quad-IRKA, and PORK-IRKA.
 The results show that the proposed quadrature-based IRKA methods offer accuracy comparable to that of IRKA.
 For brevity, only the frequency response of the first input-output channel is shown.